MasterCitrus/String-Utility/README.md

  ## Description
  This string class is for an assessment for uni.
  It is a predominantly a wrapper class for cstring functions.
+ ## Functions
   The class has an assortment of functions.
 These include:
  ```
  Length()
  CharacterAt()